How do I become an astronaut?

 Qualifications for Becoming an Astronaut

 The basic qualifications for becoming an astronaut center on NASA's near-term strategic goals.
-For example, astronauts must now meet the size requirements of the Soyuz vehicle, not the space shuttle.
 They must also know the International Space Station inside and out, from running onboard experiments to completing routine maintenance tasks.
-Here are the basic qualifications every NASA astronaut must have [source: USAJOBS]:
+Here are the basic qualifications every NASA astronaut must have [source: NASA]:

 • U.S. citizenship